TankerHQ/spec/blocks_verification.md

 - The device_id field must contain the hash of a DeviceCreation block
 - The revoked device must belong to the author
 - The revoked device must not already be revoked
+- The revoked device must not be a virtual device

 Note: A device can revoke itself, even if it is the last of a user's devices.